tcpl/commercetools-segment-connector/README.md

 # commercetools-segment-connector

-This connector uses commercetools subscriptions to handle events and make calls to Twilio Segment based on these.
+This connector uses commercetools subscriptions to send customer and order data to Twilio Segment.

 At present this connector handles the following commercetools events: